 Who is allowed in the transition area?

 Only race participants who have been body marked, have picked up their timing chip and have attached their bike race number to their bike, and transition area volunteers and race officials are the only people allowed into the transition area.
-Please no family members or friends in the transition area.
+Please, no family members or friends are permitted in the transition area.